 - Panasonic & Olympus micro four thirds = 2.0x

 The crop factor changes the effective focal length of your lens.

-This is because you take the crop factor and multiply it by the focal length on the lens to give you the actual equivalent focal length if it was a full frame camera.
+You take the crop factor and multiply it by the focal length of the lens.
+This gives you the actual full frame equivalent focal length as if it was a full frame camera.

 For example, say you have a 50mm lens but your camera has a crop factor of 1.6 then your effective focal length is 80mm instead.

-Because an 80mm is more zoomed in than a 50mm lens, your resulting image for the same lens on a full frame vs crop sensor camera will look different.
+Because an 80mm is more zoomed in than a 50mm lens, your resulting image for the same lens on a full frame camera will look different.